Part 5: Morph Stone

 “I was able to take a look at all the research that Breccan had accumulated about the race.
-I was surprised at the amount of extensive work they had done.
+I was surprised at the extensive work they had done.
 It must’ve taken them years to collect that much data, but they lacked someone who could piece it all together.”
 She brought up panels full of text in front of her.
-“Apparently each stone each exhibits a type of theme that is seemingly randomly chosen to be the center of its power.
+“Apparently each stone exhibits a type of theme that seems randomly chosen to be the center of its power.
 It can be anything.
 I simply put it into a category I thought would fit it best.”

 “So there are four different types of stones somewhere in the galaxy?”

 “Yes, and I won’t know more about them until I can better assess where it’s located.”

 I glanced at Rei, and Tammy went back to working on the PSL again.